 - Troubleshooting issues with video

-For best performance in Live we recommend using videos with a keyframe every frame, or at least every two frames.
+We recommend using videos with a keyframe every frame, or at least every two frames.
 Lower keyframe amounts will result in higher CPU demand, possibly resulting in stuttered or glitchy playback.
 You can use video tools such as Handbrake to convert your videos if necessary.

 - For high resolution videos, use H264

 - As container file format, the best choice is .mov or .mp4